 Meet with the guide at the entrance of Serefiye Cistern

 Our guide will hold the Istanbul E-pass flag at the meeting point and time.

-Serefiye Cistern Tour performs in English.
+Serefiye Cistern Tour is in English language

-Admission price and a guided tour is free with Istanbul E-pass
+Admission price and a guided tour is free with Istanbul E-pass.

-Istanbul E-pass is available only with a guided tour for Serefiye Cistern
+Istanbul E-pass is available only with a guided tour for Serefiye Cistern.

-Photo ID will be asked from Child Istanbul E-pass holders.
+Photo ID will be asked from child Istanbul E-pass holders.